timcoultas/maxpreps_bb_stats/index.md

 **Note:** Unfortunately, I had to exclude Valor Christian.
 Their data in MaxPreps is fatally flawed and I would not be able to integrate it without a lot of manual work.

 ### Regular Season Simulation
 For each game on the schedule, we ask: "If these two teams played 1,000 times, how often would each team win?"
-That's the core idea behind Monte Carlo simulation — instead of trying to calculate a precise answer, we let the computer play out the game over and over with randomized scoring (using that "clumpy innings" model described above) and see what happens.
+That's the core idea behind Monte Carlo simulation — instead of trying to calculate a precise answer, we let the computer play out the game over and over with randomized scoring (using that "clumpy innings" model described below) and see what happens.
 After 1,000 simulated games, we can say things like "Rocky Mountain wins 623 of them" — which becomes a 62.3% win probability.
 We also track the average score across all simulations to give you a projected final like "6.2-5.1."
 To make this actionable, we translate win probabilities into confidence labels: